 Star player: Denis Zakaria

 What else should you know?
 Gladbach earned the moniker of the Foals during their 1970s heyday, when they won all five of their Bundesliga titles and were serious rivals to Bayern thanks to their swashbuckling attacking play, ‘galloping’ forward at every opportunity.
-They have certainly retained that style since, and have been a formidable unit under head coach Marco Rose this term, beating the likes of Bayern and Leverkusen and even sitting top of the table from Matchdays 7 – 14.
+They have certainly retained that style since, and were one of the most entertaining teams to watch under head coach Marco Rose last term, beating the likes of Bayern and Leverkusen and even sitting top of the table from Matchdays 7 – 14.

-Now six points adrift of Bayern in fourth spot, the Foals are still widely considered legitimate title candidates thanks in large part to a rock-solid defence that has conceded just 30 times all season.
-And while Rose can boast the likes of Marcus Thuram, Alassane Plea, Breel Embolo and Lars Stindl up front, Denis Zakaria is arguably the team’s key man.
-A true box-to-box midfielder, he tackles and intercepts all over the pitch and drives forward too, chipping in with two goals and as many assists so far in 2019/20.
+They eventually pipped Leverkusen to fourth spot, clinching a return to the Champions League for the first time in four years.
+The Foals's rock-solid defence conceded just 40 times all season, a record only bettered by Bayern (32) and RB Leipzig (37).
+While Rose also boasts the likes of Marcus Thuram, Alassane Plea, Breel Embolo and Lars Stindl up front, Denis Zakaria is arguably the team’s key man.
+A true box-to-box midfielder, he tackles and intercepts all over the pitch and drives forward too, chipping in with two goals and as many assists in 2019/20.

 Nickname: Die Geißböcker (The Billy Goats)